KhanMarshaI/IDS/README.md

 # Intrusion Detection System
 ## Overview

-This project is an Intrusion Detection System (IDS) that leverages Data Structures and Algorithms (DSA) to process and analyze network logs.
-The system reads network logs from a **`.txt`** file, converts them into a vector, and then into a hash table for efficient processing.
+This project is an Intrusion Detection System (IDS) that leverages Data Structures and Algorithms to process and analyze network logs.
+The system reads network logs from a **`.txt`** file, converts them into a vector (later that vector is used for sorting), and then into a hash table for efficient processing.
 The IDS provides various features to display, sort, and search network events, enhancing the ability to detect and analyze potential intrusions.

 ---
 # Functionality Details